PII Masking & More in CSV Files

-IRI Workbench is the graphical user interface (GUI) and integrated development environment (IDE) for all IRI data management and protection software products, and the Voracity platform which includes them.
+IRI Workbench is the graphical user interface (GUI) and integrated development environment (IDE) for FieldShield and all IRI data management and protection software products, as well as the Voracity platform which includes them.

 IRI Workbench features metadata creation, conversion, discovery, and application wizards to help you generate, deploy, and manage IRI task and batch scripts, data definition files (DDF), and XML workflows common to all IRI software, as well as SQL.
 The wizards in IRI Workbench produce the underlying metadata and rules for: